 The benefits of reconciliation in accounting contribute directly to the effective management of finances and are as follows.

-- Identification and rectification of errors: Any error in accounting has to be identified and rectified as early as possible.
-The longer the error is left unrectified, the greater will be its impact on the other reports and data.
+1. Identification and rectification of errors: Identify and rectify any accounting errors as early as possible.
+The longer you leave an error unrectified, the greater its impact will be on other reports and data.

-- Prevents loss: During the process of AP reconciliation, you’ll be able to identify if any payment is made twice.
-In such cases, you’ll not have to depend on the vendor to identify double payment and let you know about it.
+3. Prevents loss: During the AP reconciliation process, you can identify if any payment is made twice.
+Consequently, in such cases, you’ll not have to depend on the vendor to identify the double payment.
+Instead, you can easily spot it yourself and address the issue proactively.
 The Account Payable reconciliation process will help in the identification of double payments and other fraudulent charges, thereby preventing loss to your organization.

 Challenges involved in Account Payable Reconciliation